AkiKono/RND-Kinematics-Project/writeup.md

 * Inverse Position Kinematics to Calculate q1, q2, and q3

 ![alt text][image5]

+![alt text][image20]

 ![alt text][image11]

 **Inverse Orientation Kinematics Calculation**

 The last step is to find orientations of the last three joints, q4, q5, and q6.
+Two different approaches are explained: solving R3_6 system equations and geometric IK.

+1. R3_6 system equations approach

-The rotation matrix from URDF reference frame to the link_6 is equal to RGF_EE, which is already derived in the previous steps.
+    The rotation matrix from URDF reference frame to the link_6 is equal to R0_EE, which is already derived in the previous steps.
 Since q1, q2, and q3 are known, R3_6 can be derived as:

-R3_6 = R0_3.inv() x RGF_EE
+    R3_6 = R0_3.inv() x R0_EE

     This is a 3x3 matrix with constant numbers.
     Using forward kinematics, R3_6 can be obtained from T3_6 with DH parameters and q4, q5, and q6 as variables.

     Equate R3_6 derived from IK and R3_6 derived from FK, three system of equations are obtained and solve for q4, q5, and q6.

     The final equations are shown in the figure below.

     ![alt text][image12]

+    ![alt text][image26]

+2. Geometric IK approach

+    The angle q5 is equal to the angle between unit z vector in link_4 frame and unit z vector in link_6 frame.
+Use The Laws of Cosines to determine the angle between two vectors in 3D space.
+ZYZ rotation of wrist has a redundancy where q5 can be +q5 or -q5 as shown in the illustration below.

+    ![alt text][image21]

+    The angle q4 and q6 can be also found using The Laws of Cosines.
+The q4 is the angle between unit x vector in link_4 frame when q4=0 and the projection of unit x vector in link_6 frame (derived from given roll, pitch, and yaw) onto link_4 xy plane.
+The q6 is the angle between unit x vector in link_6 frame when q6=0 and the unit x vector in link_6 frame (derived from given roll, pitch, and yaw).

-![alt text][image13]
+    ![alt text][image22]

 ### Project Implementation